SMU vs. Tulane NCAA Football Odds, Plays and Insights | October 21, 2021

 Tulane Stats and Trends

-- Tulane is 2-1 against the spread and 1-2 overall when the team notches more than 22.2 points.
+- Tulane is 2-1 against the spread and 1-2 overall when the team puts up more than 22.2 points.

-- This year the Green Wave have turned the ball over 15 times, six more than the Mustangs' takeaways (9).
+- The Green Wave have turned the ball over six more times (15 total) than the Mustangs have forced a turnover (9) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.